Part of Land titles

 The Alberta government is implementing a modernized land titles system to help increase efficiency, streamline processes, reduce wait times and continuously improve services to address Albertans’ evolving needs.
 Modernization will provide the tools needed to manage the $340 million processed through Alberta’s Land Titles office each day – and the more than $50 billion in real estate transactions conducted each year, which continually reinforce Alberta’s strong economy.

-Alberta Registries for Land Online
+What’s new in Alberta Registry for Land Online (ARLO)

 Changes to the act